 - The palmar digital vessels and nerves of the thumb and lateral side of the index finger.

-The thenar space may be infected by spread of any infection in the thumb or index finger.
+The thenar space may be infected by a spread of any infection in the thumb or index finger.
 This results in marked swelling of the web of the thumb and thenar region.
 The thumb is held in an abducted position.

 The space can be drained by an incision in the first web posteriorly, or where the pus points.